 - Put rigorous checking processes in place to manage grey fleet

-- Adhere to specific DVSA standards if a goods vehicle operator
+- Adhere to specific DVSA standards if they are a goods vehicle operator

 How does it work?

-Our integration partners access the Driver Vehicle Licensing Agency (DVLA) ‘Live’ database to check employees’ current endorsement status.
+Our integration partners access the Driver Vehicle Licensing Agency (DVLA) ‘Live’ database to check your employees’ current endorsement status.
 Under the Data Protection Act an employee must consent to their licence details being checked.
-These permissions are obtained by employees signing either a paper or electronic approval, and need to be updated every three years.
+Permission is granted either electronically or by papaer mandate and consent lasts for three years.

 The licence data is fully integrated into your FleetCheck account and will automatically update any outstanding alerts and provide details on expiry or revocations.